tahaygun/ai-calorie-tracker/README.md

 - **Custom Models**: Use your own fine-tuned models or other OpenAI models

 You can change models in the Settings page, accessible from the main navigation.

+## 🧠 Custom Analysis Prompts

+The app now supports customizable analysis prompts:

+- **Text Analysis Prompt**: Customize how the AI interprets your text descriptions
+- **Image Analysis Prompt**: Tailor the AI's approach to analyzing food images
+- **Prompt Export/Import**: Your custom prompts are included in data export/import
+- **Default Restoration**: Easily reset to the app's optimized default prompts

+Customize these in the Settings page under "AI Customization".

 ## 📷 Image Analysis